ten16thomasg/crypter/readme.md

 # Goal

-The goal of this project is to create a deploy a POC crypt environment to AWS EC2 with Docker.
-The app will run behind an HTTPS Nginx proxy that uses Let's Encrypt SSL certificates.
-We'll also use AWS RDS to serve our Postgres database.
-As an added bonus we also Setup Crypter, a containerized micro-service that can work in tandem with Crypt to provide an end to end, client -> server, secrets management solution.
-This is intended to aid in understanding the technologies used to run Crypt Service Deployment in a production environment securely.
-As well as showcase potential improvements and extend the capabilities of the Default CRUD Crypt Django Application written by Graham https://github.com/grahamgilbert/Crypt-Server.
+The goal of this project is to showcase Crypter-API and Crypter-Clients, a containerized micro-service with portable binaries, that work in tandem with Crypt to provide an end to end, client -> server, secrets management solution.
+I am running the server components of Crypt and Crypter-API on AWS EC2 with Docker, behind an HTTPS Nginx proxy.
+I also use AWS RDS to serve the Postgres database.
+Then As an added bonus I extend the capabilities of the Default CRUD Crypt Django Application written by Graham https://github.com/grahamgilbert/Crypt-Server by providing a front-end API to manage what data is sent to crypt.

 ## Features
 **Crypter-API**